akashpawar6474/DSA-/README.md

 74. Increasing Order Search Tree => very very good problem with though process of inorder with head and tail pointers
 75. Range Sum of BST => first find source using bst prop then graze for that tree
 76. Missing Number => VIMP problem can be solved using set,math,xor and cyclic sort (1st problem of sde sheet)
+77. Sort Colors => sorting will solve this issue but dutch national flag algo comes to rescue for linear soln with intitution and edge case(2nd problem of sde sheet)